LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

 .. index:: eirene_mc_linearisation

 ``eirene_mc_linearisation``    type: ``integer``    default: ``1``
-    Specifies the type of linearisation used in the sources derived from the Monte-Carlo neutrals.
+    Specifies the type of linearisation used in the sources derived from the Monte Carlo neutrals.
 If linearisation.eq.0, all sources are fed to the constant term, if linearisation.eq.1, positive terms go in the constant term, and negative terms in the proportional term. 'eirene\_mc\_linearization' is an alias for this switch.

 .. index:: b2stbm_linearisation